Lee Boyd Malvo: Early life

+Criminal history

-Joining John Allen Muhammad
+Relationship with John Allen Muhammad

 Malvo and his mother, Una Sceon James, first met John Allen Muhammad in Antigua and Barbuda around 1999, where she and Muhammad developed a strong friendship.
 Later, Una left Antigua for Fort Myers, Florida, using false documents.
 She left her son with Muhammad, reportedly planning to have him follow her later.
 Malvo was converted to Islam by Muhammad in March 2001.
 Muhammad also isolated Malvo from his mother.

 Malvo arrived illegally in Miami in 2001, and in December of that year, he and his mother were apprehended by the Border Patrol in Bellingham, Washington.
 In January 2002, Malvo was released on a $1,500 bond.
 Malvo subsequently lived in a homeless shelter with Muhammad in Bellingham.
 Malvo enrolled in Bellingham High School with Muhammad falsely listed as his father.
 He did not make any friends, according to his classmates.

 While in the Tacoma, Washington, area, according to his statements to investigators, Malvo shoplifted a Bushmaster XM-15 from Bull's Eye Shooter Supply and practiced his marksmanship on the Bull's Eye firing range adjacent to the gun shop.
 Under federal laws, neither Muhammad nor Malvo were legally allowed to purchase or possess guns, with both classified as prohibited persons under the Gun Control Act of 1968.

-Criminal history
+Muhammad trained Malvo to kill.

+In an interview with Matt Lauer on October 24, 2012, Malvo said that Muhammad had sexually abused him over a period of years.

+D.C. sniper attacks and other shootings

+Malvo and Muhammad killed 10 people and critically wounded three others in the October 2002 D.C. sniper attacks.
+The attacks "terrorized the Southeast and the nation's capital".
+Muhammad was the mastermind behind the attacks.

+Years later, Malvo told authorities that he and Muhammad were guilty of four additional shootings that occurred prior to the D.C. sniper attacks.
+Specifically, Malvo stated that he and Muhammad had shot and killed a man in Los Angeles, California during a robbery in February or March 2002; had non-fatally shot a 76-year-old man on May 18 at a golf course in Clearwater, Florida; had shot and killed a man who was doing yard work in Denton, Texas on May 27; and had non-fatally shot 54 year-old John Gaeta on August 1 during a robbery outside a shopping mall near Baton Rouge, Louisiana.
+Malvo also told police that he and Muhammad had killed Jerry Taylor, 60, as Taylor practiced chip shots at a Tucson, Arizona, golf course in March 2002.
+Tucson detectives interviewed Malvo about Taylor, who died from a single gunshot fired at long range; they did not disclose their findings.